MCPI-Revival/minecraft-pi-reborn/docs/ARCHITECTURE.md

 This sub-component includes headers for SDL, GLES, and EGL allowing easy (cross-)compilation.

 ### Mods
-This component links directly to MCPI and patches it to modify its behavior.
+This component patches MCPI to modify its behavior.
+It's loaded using ``LD_PRELOAD``.

 This is always compiled for ARM.